 Young people may experience a wide range of social and emotional difficulties which manifest themselves in many ways.
-These may include becoming withdrawn or isolated, as well a range of more complex and challenge behaviours.
-These behaviours may reflect underlying mental health difficulties such as anxiety or depression, self harming, substance misuse, eating disorders or physical symptoms that are medically unexplained.
+These may include becoming withdrawn or isolated, as well a range of more complex behaviours.
+These behaviours may reflect underlying mental health difficulties.
 Other children and young people may have conditions such as Attention Deficit Disorder, Attention Deficit Hyperactive Disorder or Attachment Disorder.